-Most VPN providers offer support for both TCP and UDP connections to their VPN servers.
+Most VPN providers offer both TCP and UDP connections to their VPN servers.
 But which of the two protocols is better for you?

 Here is a comparison.